msanchezromero/Lifecycle-model-of-risk-taking-on-the-job/README.md

 │        ├── 07_database.jl                                 # Generates the results database
 │        ├── 08a_results_dataframe.jl                       # Compile all dataframes
 │        └── 08b_results_tables_and_figures.jl              # Generates results for Figures 4,5,6,7 and Tables 2,3,4,5
 │
-├── replication files/                                      # R codes for the econometric estimations │
 ├── results/                                                # Output datasets (all csv/rds files)
 │